ibm-cloud-docs/AnalyticsEngine/data-engine-metastore.md

         }
         ```
         {: codeblock}
+        {: json}

     Parameter values:

     ALIAS NAME: specify the data engine endpoint for your region.
 For more information on the currently supported data engine endpoints, see [Data engine endpoints](https://cloud.ibm.com/docs/sql-query?topic=sql-query-overview#endpoints).

     Make sure that you select the standard aliases.
     {: important}

 ## Reading data from table by passing full list of Data Engine parameters
 {: #full-list-Data-Engine}